 Students who successfully complete this section should be able to:

 Many types of map projections have been devised to suit particular purposes.
 No projection allows us to flatten the globe without distorting it, however.
-Distortion ellipses help us to visualize what type of distortion a map projection has caused, how much distortion occurred, and where it occurred.
+Distortion ellipses help us to visualize what type of distortion a map projection has caused, how much distortion has occurred, and where it has occurred.
 The ellipses show how imaginary circles on the globe are deformed as a result of a particular projection.
-If no distortion had occurred in the process of projecting the map shown below, all of the ellipses would be the same size, and circular in shape.
+If no distortion had occurred in the process of projecting the map shown below in Figure 2.29.1, all of the ellipses would be the same size, and circular in shape.

 When positions on the graticule are transformed to positions on a projected grid, four types of distortion can occur: distortion of sizes, angles, distances, and directions.
 Map projections that avoid one or more of these types of distortion are said to preserve certain properties of the globe.

 So-called equal-area projections maintain correct proportions in the sizes of areas on the globe and corresponding areas on the projected grid (allowing for differences in scale, of course).
 Notice that the shapes of the ellipses in the Cylindrical Equal Area projection above (Figure 2.29.1) are distorted, but the areas each one occupies are equivalent.
 Equal-area projections are preferred for small-scale thematic mapping, especially when map viewers are expected to compare sizes of area features like countries and continents.